fec-cache-me-if-you-can/FEC-cache-up/README.md

  - npm i

 ## configuring enviroment
- - rename example.env to .env and add github token into .env file
+ - copy and rename example.env to .env then add github token into .env file

-## To run locally
+## To spin up locally run the following commands
- - run npm run client-dev
+ - npm run client-dev
- - then in a seperate terminal run npm run server-dev
+ - then in a seperate terminal..
+ - npm run server-dev